hasinirajasinghe/simple-tokens/README.md

 ## Project Description

 SimpleTokens is an E-commerce website for a small greeting card business.
 The website allow users to browse and buy greeting cards, as well as sign up for a personal account.
-With a personal account, the users can post reviews of the products and sahre their thoughts.
+With a personal account, the users can post reviews of the products and share their thoughts.

 ## Project Images
+- Homepage View
+- Product Detail View
+- Shopping Cart View
+- New Review Submission View
+- Display Review View
 ## Technologies Used
 - HTML
 - CSS
 - Javascript
+- NodeJS
 - Express
+- MongoDB/Atlas
+- Postman
-- NodeJS
+- Heroku
-- MongoDB
+- Bootstrap

 ## User Stories
 ### MVP Goals
-- s a user, I would like to have the option to signup/login
+- [x] As a user, I would like to have the option to signup/login
-- As a user, I would like to browse products, whether logged in or not.
+- [x] As a user, I would like to browse products, whether logged in or not.
-- As a user, I would like view details of products
+- [x] As a user, I would like view details of products
-- As a user, I would like to see product reviews
+- [x] As a user, I would like to see product reviews
-- As a logged in user,  I would like to have the option to log in/log out
+- [x] As a logged in user,  I would like to have the option to log in/log out
-- As a logged in user, I would like to leave reviews for products
+- [x]  As a logged in user, I would like to leave reviews for products
-- As a logged in user, I would like to have the option to add product to the cart
+- [x] As a logged in user, I would like to have the option to add product to the cart
-- As a logged in user,  I would like to view and manage the cart
+- [x] As a logged in user,  I would like to view and manage the cart

 ### Stretch Goals
-- As a user, I would like to see image carousel for products.
+- [x] As a user, I would like to see image carousel for products.
 - As a user, I would like to see a search function.
 - As a logged in user, I would like to add products to a favorites list.
 - As a logged in user, I would like to see my previous orders.